Wiratama23/tes-devops/readme.md

 11. implement CI/CD pipeline |x|
 12. update frontend using next.js | |
 13. vulnerability test (because we didn't use vps) | |
-14. implement auth token on using API | |
+14. implement auth token on using API |x|
 15. fix my ci/cd incase previous steps are failed. | | (currently it do that, but gonna be fragile when doing new update with current logic.)